Oce4nM4n/myOverlay/readme.md

 - If you cannot type in the sidebar, ensure you are not running the sidebar in "overrideredirect" mode (the provided code disables this for the sidebar panel).
 - On macOS, the first time you run the app, you may be prompted for Automation permissions for AppleScript Reminders integration.

+---

+## Disclaimer

+- Made with the help of AI